-The bioavailability of ciclosporin administered to cats fasted for 24 hours (either directly into the mouth or mixed with a small amount of food) or just after feeding was 29% and 23%, respectively.
-The peak plasma concentration is generally reached within 1 to 2 hours when given to fasted cats or mixed with food.
+The bioavailability of ciclosporin administered to cats fasted for 24 hours (mixed with a small amount of food) or just after feeding was 29% and 23% respectively.
+The peak plasma concentration is generally reached within 1 to 2 hours when given to fasted cats.
+After oral administration of ciclosporin via the food to fasted cats, peak plasma concentrations were reached within 1.5 to 5 hours.
 The absorption can be delayed by several hours when given after feeding.
 In spite of differences in the pharmacokinetics of the drug given mixed with food or directly into the mouth of fed cats, it has been shown that the same clinical response is obtained.
-Distribution The volume of distribution at steady state is about 3.3 L/kg.
-Ciclosporin is widely distributed to all tissues, including the skin.
-Metabolism Ciclosporin is metabolised mainly in the liver by cytochrome P450 (CYP 3A 4), but also in the intestine.
-Metabolism takes place essentially in the form of hydroxylation and demethylation, leading to metabolites with little or no activity.